 The Department of Real and Functional Analysis was founded in 1958 and has been headed by Prof. Y. Tagamlitzki, Prof. S. Troyansky, and Prof. K. Kirtchev.
 The main areasof research in the department have been the geometry of Banach spaces and spectral theory of linear and non-linear operators.

-Since its formation in 2011 the Department of Analysis, Geometry and Topology has been headed by Corresponding Member Oleg Mushkarov.
+Since its formation in 2011 until 2020 the Department of Analysis, Geometry and Topology has been headed by Corresponding Member Oleg Mushkarov.
 At present, research in the department has been concentrated in two basic research projects with the participation of 23 scientists (including PhD students).

 Several Complex Variables, Differential Geometry and Topology